tmaklin/alignment-writer/README.md

 ## Usage
 Default options assume that the alignment is written in the Themisto format.
-Add the `--format fulgor`, `--format bifrost`, `--format metagraph` toggle to read in alignments from other pseudoaligners.
+Add the `--format fulgor`, `--format bifrost`, `--format metagraph` toggle to read in alignments from other pseudoaligners, or `--format sam` to read alignments from a .sam file.

 ### Read from a file
 #### Pack an alignment